yhippa/yhippa.github.io/_posts/2017-07-29-weekend-coder-progressive-web-apps.md

 comments: true
 ---

 This is completely random but I read a [TechCrunch article about how Windows Phone could make a comeback](https://techcrunch.com/2017/07/28/microsofts-slow-creep-back-into-mobile/) in part because of Progressive Web Apps.
 I'll be honest: this has been a desire of mine since Apple released the very first iPhone "apps" which were intended to be apps that worked with the phone APIs.
-Check out this video from 2007 when the iPhone was first announced that describes this: https://www.youtube.com/watch?v=v1BL8doi6wY#.
+Check out this video from 2007 when the iPhone was first announced that describes this: [Steve Jobs introduces iPhone Web Apps & Safari for Windows - WWDC (2007)](https://youtu.be/v1BL8doi6wY?t=1h12m55s).
+The link jumps to the end of the video where Steve Jobs surprises us with his "one last thing" bit.

 What is a Progressive Web App?
+There are a lot of definitions out there so I'll throw my hat into the ring.
+I initially got this concept confused with responsive web apps.
+Responsive seems to cover the case of showing a subset of a full UI and it's content based on the medium it's being viewed on.
+Progressive to me covers the type of device it's covered on as well as the subset of it's capabilities.
+For example handling the case of being able to use a page on- or offline.
+There's also the concept of having a more custom UI that is more tailored to the native features of the device it's being utilized on.
+Feel free to correct me or add anything I'm missing that's important.

 In the future if this catches on I could try out different types of phones that have different capabilities and still get access to the important apps I need as long as I have an internet connection.
 The best part of these Progressive Web Apps is that you can cache the app code and still have it work offline.